CumulusNetworks/docs/content/nvue-reference/Show-Commands/QoS.md

 <HR STYLE="BORDER: DASHED RGB(118,185,0) 0.5PX;BACKGROUND-COLOR: RGB(118,185,0);HEIGHT: 4.0PX;"/>

-## <h>nv show qos advance-buffer-config default-global ingress-mgmt-buffer</h>
+## <h>nv show qos advance-buffer-config \<profile-id\> ingress-mgmt-buffer</h>

 Shows the lossy ingress management buffer settings that you can configure to isolate management traffic to a different priority group.
 Management traffic consists of OSPF and BGP hello and update packets, and BFD packets that ingress and egress the CPU.
-Cumulus Linux uses priority group `pg[9]` for ingress management buffer traffic.

 ### Version History